Homework

 • Week 9 HW: Cell-Free Systems

 Explain the main advantages of cell-free protein synthesis over traditional in vivo methods, specifically in terms of flexibility and control over experimental variables.
 Name at least two cases where cell-free expression is more beneficial than cell production.
-Main advantages (flexibility & control): Open system: You can directly add/remove components (DNA, cofactors, salts, inhibitors).
+Main advantages (flexibility & control): Open system: Components such as DNA, cofactors, salts, inhibitors, can be directly modified.
 Precise control: You can tune Mg²⁺, ATP, amino acids, etc. Rapid expression: No need for cloning → transformation → growth.
 Toxic proteins: You can express proteins that would normally kill cells.

 Subsections of Homework